 Table Of Contents

-Exploring Lisbon’s most typical dishes is an unmissable experience, and delicacies such as pastéis de bacalhau, pataniscas or grilled sardines have always been part of the lunch or dinner menu and are a regular on almost every national table.
+Exploring Lisbon’s most typical dishes is an unmissable experience, and delicacies such as codfish cakes, pataniscas or grilled sardines have always been part of the lunch or dinner menu and are a regular on almost every national table.

-To accompany them, a good Portuguese wine, from the Douro or Alentejo, the one that best suits the meal in front of us.
+To accompany them, a good Portuguese wine, from the Tagus, Douro or Alentejo, whichever best suits the meal in front of you.

 Today we’re going to reveal just 10 of Lisbon’s most typical dishes, from recipes that originated in the city, starting, of course, with the famous pastel de nata.